majiinB/Heron-wellnest-notification/README.md

 ## 👥 Authors

-- **Arthur M. Artugue** - Lead Developer
+- **Arthur M. Artugue** — Lead Developer

 ## 🤝 Contributing

 This is a private project.
-Please contact the project maintainers for contribution guidelines.
+Contact the project maintainers for contribution guidelines.

 ## 📞 Support

-For issues and questions, please contact the development team.
+For issues and questions, contact the development team.

 ---

-**Last Updated**: 2026-01-19
+**Last Updated**: 2026-03-01